JWST/NIRSpec Spectroscopy of $z=7-9$ Star Forming Galaxies with CEERS: New Insight into Bright Ly$\alpha$ Emitters in Ionized Bubbles: Data and analysis

-We also gain insight into the nature of our sample through comparison of line ratios to those at lower redshifts.
-The O32 index is sensitive to the ionization state of the nebular gas, providing a probe of the ionization parameter (the ratio of the number density of ionizing photons to the number density of hydrogen atoms in the H~{ II} regions; \citealt{Penston1990}).
-The Ne3O2 index is also sensitive to the ionization conditions of the H~{ II} regions \citep[e.g.,][]{Levesque2014,Strom2018}, with the benefit of being slightly less dependent on the attenuation correction owing to the proximity of the two emission lines in wavelength.
+We also gain insight into the nature of our sample through comparison of line ratios to other {\it JWST} measurements at $z\gtrsim7$ and those at lower redshifts.
+The O32 index is sensitive to the ionization state of the nebular gas, providing a probe of the ionization parameter.
+The Ne3O2 index is nearly equivalent as O32 since both neon and oxygen are alpha elements and Ne$^{++}$ and O$^{++}$ have similar ionization potentials \citep[e.g.,][]{Perez-Montero2007,Levesque2014,Witstok2021}.
+Therefore, Ne3O2 is also sensitive to the ionization conditions of the H~{ II} regions \citep[e.g.,][]{Levesque2014,Strom2018}, with the benefit of being slightly less dependent on the attenuation correction owing to the proximity of the two emission lines in wavelength.
 In Fig.~\ref{fig:o32_ne3o2}, we plot the O32 and Ne3O2 ratios of the $z\gtrsim7$ sample in CEERS.
 The O32 values range between $2.12$ and $>30.22$.
-We find an average value of O32 $=17.84$ from the composite spectrum (Fig.~\ref{fig:spectra_stack}), about an order of magnitude larger than typical values seen at $z\simeq2$ (O32 $\simeq1-2$; e.g., \citealt{Steidel2016,Sanders2016,Sanders2021}, suggesting that the $z\gtrsim7$ spectroscopic sample is comprised of galaxies with extreme ionization conditions, consistent with the large ionization parameters preferred by { BEAGLE}.
-The Ne3O2 ratios suggest a similar picture, with an average value (Ne302 $=0.89$) measured from composite spectrum (Fig.~\ref{fig:spectra_stack}) that is well above the average at $z\simeq2$ (Ne302 $=0.10-0.15$; \citealt{Steidel2016,Sanders2021}).
+We find an average value of O32 $=17.84$ from the composite spectrum (Fig.~\ref{fig:spectra_stack}), consistent with the average O32 found in $z\gtrsim7$ galaxies with {\it JWST} in literature (O32 $\simeq10-20$; e.g., \citealt{Cameron2023,Mascia2023,Sanders2023a,Saxena2023b}.
+This is about $4\times$ larger than values seen at $z\simeq3-5$ (O32 $\simeq3-5$; e.g., \citealt{Christensen2012,Troncoso2014,Shapley2023}) and about an order of magnitude larger than typical values seen at $z\simeq2$ (O32 $\simeq1-2$; e.g., \citealt{Steidel2016,Sanders2016,Sanders2021}, suggesting that the $z\gtrsim7$ spectroscopic sample is comprised of galaxies with extreme ionization conditions, consistent with the high ionization parameters preferred by \textsc{beagle}.
+The Ne3O2 ratios suggest a similar picture, with an average value (Ne3O2 $=0.89$) measured from composite spectrum (Fig.~\ref{fig:spectra_stack}) that is consistent with $z\gtrsim7$ measurements in literature (Ne3O2 $\simeq1$; e.g., \citealt{Trump2023,Cameron2023}) and well above the average at $z\simeq2$ (Ne3O2 $=0.10-0.15$; \citealt{Steidel2016,Sanders2021}) and at $z\simeq3-5$ (Ne3O2 $=0.2-0.4$; \citealt{Christensen2012,Troncoso2014,Shapley2017,Witstok2021,Shapley2023}).
 These conclusions are unchanged if we apply a modest attenuation correction ($\tau_V=0.1$) to the emission lines.
 The Ne3O2 ratios do not change at all, O32 is moderately reduced (average O32 $=14.31$) but still well above the typical values at $z\simeq2$.